j4m355/buildify/README.md

 # Buildify

-Generate a unique build number that conforms to the Microsoft BuildVersion property spec.
+Generates a unique build number that conforms to the Microsoft BuildVersion property spec.
 It also has the ability to update a solutions assemblies with new version number.
+Also just for reference it outputs a VERSION file and a BUILDTIME file.

 ## Installation